siddheshasati/CareerNeuron/README.md

 ---

+🚧 Ongoing Development

+Building a robust AI pipeline for CareerNeuron using a self-integrated LLM combined with RAG architecture.
+Actively working on fine-tuning strategies and implementing techniques to minimize hallucinations and improve response reliability.

 ## ⚙️ How It Works (Real-Time Pipeline)

 CareerNeuron utilizes a "Neural Feedback Loop" to ensure every piece of advice is grounded in current market data: